 Veere di Wedding, often referred to as the Sex and the City of Bollywood, is a movie about female friendship between Kalindi, Avni, Shakshi and Meera, played by mainstream Bollywood heroines Kareena Kapoor, Sonam Kapoor, Swara Bhaskar and Shikha Talsania.
 The four friends are career professionals or independently wealthy, internationally mobile and avid consumers, who enjoy luxury holidays, brand label clothing, and expensive jewelry.
 The film revolves Kalindi’s reluctant acceptance of a marriage proposal from her fiancé, whom she subsequently jilts, and the parallel journeys of her three friends as they respectively find a partner, obtain divorce, find acceptance of a post-pregnancy body.
 In short, Veere di Wedding is a celebration of female bonding, female sexuality, and LGBT families.

-Reading Bollywood’s New Women through a decolonial lens
+Reading Bollywood’s new women through a decolonial lens

 Anabel Quijano argues that we live in a global, Eurocentric capitalist formation organized around two axes, namely, ‘the coloniality of power’ and ‘modernity’.
 These axes order the disputes over control of each area of existence: sex, labour, collective authority and subjectivity/intersubjectivity, their resources and products.
 Since it has permeated every area of social existence, coloniality constitutes the most effective form of material and inter-subjective social domination.
 In Quijano’s model, modernity is characterised by a way of knowing, labelled rational, arising from the main hegemonic centres of colonial power in the West.
 The concept of ‘modernity/coloniality’ was proposed by Quijano and further developed by Walter Mignolo to describe their inseparability.
 Like postcolonialists, decolonial scholars also draw attention to the relationship between colonialism and the narrative of modernity, through which much of the world’s history has come to be understood.
 Modernity, then, is viewed as an epistemological frame that is inseparably bound to the European colonial project.